-The College of Arts and Sciences Education Program (CASEP) offers first year students the opportunity to begin preparing for careers as teachers during their first semester at NEIU.
-Students selected to join CASEP take specially-designated general education courses in their first and second years at NEIU.
+The College of Arts and Sciences Education Program (CASEP) offers first year students the opportunity to begin preparing for careers as teachers during their first semester at Northeastern.
+Students selected to join CASEP take specially-designated general education courses in their first and second years.
 Students in CASEP also become part of a cohort of like-minded students interested in the possibility of becoming teachers.
 Courses in CASEP are often co-taught by faculty and may have education topics as part of their focus.
 Students receive additional insights into careers in teaching by conducting elementary or secondary classroom observations in their first year of coursework.
-The program is open to first-year, full-time students and has the support of an advisor and coordinator.
-Please see application requirements below if interested.

 - Priority registration

 - Specially-designed classes for groups of students who want to be teachers